Posse Comitatus Act: History

 The U.S. Constitution places primary responsibility for the holding of elections in the hands of the individual states.
 The maintenance of peace, conduct of orderly elections, and prosecution of unlawful actions are all state responsibilities, according to any state's role of exercising police power and maintaining law and order, whether part of a wider federation or a unitary state.
 However, in the former Confederate States, many paramilitary groups sought to suppress, often through intimidation and violence, African-American political power and return the South to rule by the predominantly white Democratic Party.
 Although African Americans were initially supported by the federal government, as Reconstruction went on, that support waned.
 Following the bitterly disputed 1876 U.S. presidential election and Compromise of 1877, Congressmen and Senators from the former Confederate States returned to Washington and prioritized prohibiting the federal government from reimposing control over their states.
 After President Hayes used federal troops to end the Great Railroad Strike of 1877, there was sufficient bipartisan support to pass what became the Posse Comitatus Act.

 The original Posse Comitatus Act referred exclusively to the United States Army.
 The Air Force, established during the 20th century initially as a branch of the Army, was added in 1956.
 The Navy and Marine Corps were not mentioned in the Act but were subject to the same restrictions by Department of Defense regulation until their inclusion in the act in 2021.
 The Space Force, established in 2020, was also included in the Act in 2021.
 The United States Coast Guard is not included in the act even though it is part of the six armed services as it is explicitly given federal law enforcement authority on maritime law.
 The modern Coast Guard did not exist at the time the Act became law in 1878.
 Its predecessor, the United States Revenue Cutter Service, was primarily a customs enforcement agency and part of the United States Department of the Treasury.
 In 1915, when the Revenue Cutter Service and the United States Lifesaving Service were amalgamated to form the Coast Guard, the service was both made a military branch and given federal law enforcement authority.

 In the mid-20th century, the administration of President Dwight D. Eisenhower used an exception to the Posse Comitatus Act, derived from the Enforcement Acts, to send federal troops into Little Rock, Arkansas, during the 1957 school desegregation crisis.
-The Arkansas governor had opposed desegregation after the United States Supreme Court ruled in 1954 in the Brown v.
+The Arkansas governor had opposed desegregation after the United States Supreme Court ruled in 1954 in Brown v.
 Board of Education that segregated public schools were unconstitutional.
 The Enforcement Acts, among other powers, allowed the president to call up military forces when state authorities were either unable or unwilling to suppress violence that was in opposition to the citizens' constitutional rights.